On the Radio (Regina Spektor song): Music video

 An accompanying music video was released which shows Spektor teaching a music class made up of young school children.
 The video uses stop motion in a few scenes.
-An alternate video was released in which Spektor sings in a chocolate factory.
+An alternative video was released in which Spektor sings in a chocolate factory.
 The video was directed by Matt Lenski.

 In popular culture

-The television show Grey's Anatomy used the song "On The Radio" in the episode "Damage Case".
+The television show Grey's Anatomy used the song "On The Radio" in the episode "Damage Case."

 "On The Radio" was featured in the 2011 film Beastly.
 It was also used in the soundtrack of the French movie Bouquet final (2008) directed by Michel Delgado.
 It can also be heard in the soundtrack of the French movie The Day I Saw Your Heart (2011 - American title), directed by Romain Lévy, Cécile Sellam and Jennifer Devoldère.

 Amanda Palmer has performed this song often live from her and Spektor's similar, piano-driven styles.

 The Netflix series Sex Education used a cover by Chip Taylor in the final episode of the second season.

+Philadelphia rapper e-dubble received permission from Spektor to sample the song for his Freestyle Friday episode entitled "On the Radio."